ICYMI: Check out the United Center court floor redesign

-The Bulls, along with the rest of the NBA, changed their court style for the game on Friday night.
+The Bulls, along with the rest of the NBA, changed their court style for the game for the occasion.

-Here's what the United Center court floor looked like on Friday versus the Brooklyn Nets.
+Here's what the United Center court floor looked like versus the Brooklyn Nets.

 Stay in the game with the latest updates on your beloved Chicago sports teams!
 Sign up here for our All Access Daily newsletter.